jonobr1/two.js/wiki/documentation/effects/image-sequence/README.md

 | `textureOrString` | The texture or string to create a [Two.Texture](/documentation/texture) from. |

-Function used internally by [Two.ImageSequence](/documentation/imagesequence) to parse arguments and return {@link Two.Texture}s.
+Function used internally by [Two.ImageSequence](/documentation/imagesequence) to parse arguments and return [Two.Texture](/documentation/texture)s.